As a regulatory deadline loomed, truckers staged a last minute protest against a rule meant for safer roads in Houston and nationally.

 Federal regulators counter that ELDs are designed to prevent the most prevalent contributing cause of trucker accidents, driver fatigue.

 “We see these issues in crash after crash, and we’re tired, yes we are tired, of seeing commercial drivers being tired,” said Robert Sumwalt, chairman of the National Transportation Safety Board.
 He made the comments at a recent NTSB hearing on a horrific crash involving a tour bus and a semitrailer outside Palm Springs, Calif., in October 2016.

 Both the trucker and the bus driver may have dozed before the accident.
 The trucker remained stopped on the road after traffic ahead had already left, and there were no skid marks indicating that the bus driver had tried to brake before impact.

 Houston’s truck accident attorneys

 The argument of ELD opponents makes no sense.
 ELDs merely change how the hours are recorded.
 Whether they are recorded manually or electronically, they still face the same limitation on hours.
 Arguing against the method implies the opposition understands that hours can no longer be fudged.

-If you’ve or a loved one has been injured or killed in a big rig accident, the Callahan Law Firm is here to help you get justice.
+If you’ve or a loved one has been injured or killed in a big rig accident, the truck accident attorneys at Callahan Law Firm are here to help you get justice.
 We work on a contingency basis, meaning our firm is paid legal fees only if you make a recovery whether by settlement or verdict.